jungerstein/mundolinguo/Gramatikoj/grammar-list-in-english/orthography.md

    English ng in sing, or German ng in Klang (but not as in klingen); (2) or as French gn in montagne, or Italian gn in ogni, or Spanish ñ in año.
-1. New letter Q shall be rendered as Mandarin Chinese q in qi.
+1. New letter Q shall be rendered as Mandarin Chinese q in qi ; an alternative rendering as Ĉ shall also be accepted, yet in spelling no confusion between the both letters is allowed.
 1. New letter W is not used in any ``native'' word.
-1. New letter X shall be rendered as Mandarin Chinese x in xi.
+1. New letter X shall be rendered as Mandarin Chinese x in xi ; an alternative rendering as Ŝ shall also be accepted, yet in spelling no confusion between the both letters is allowed.
 1. New letter Y shall be rendered as Mandarin Chinese yu, or French huit, or German ü in über.
 1. New letter Æ shall be rendered as German ä in fährt, or Danish æ in æble.